Overview

 To convene meetings of the advisory committee.

 To agree with the student on a reasonable schedule for the completion of each portion of the research and thesis.
-Supervisors should advise their students to be aware of FGPA deadlines.
+Supervisors should advise their students to be aware of Graduate Studies deadlines.

-To be familiar with the regulations and standards of the Faculty of Graduate and Postdoctoral Affairs, and the academic unit, especially as they pertain to the conduct of research and the production of the thesis, and to ensure that the student is aware of these regulations and standards.
+To be familiar with the regulations and standards of the Graduate Studies, and the academic unit, especially as they pertain to the conduct of research and the production of the thesis, and to ensure that the student is aware of these regulations and standards.

 To be aware of and abide by the university’s policies on conflict of interest, sexual harassment, and research ethics.